How to Select the Sweetest Nectarine

 Identifying the Sweetest Nectarine

-I learned from one of the Farmers recently some markers to look for when selecting the most flavorful and sweetest nectarines.
+I learned from one of the Farmers at our local Farmers market recently some markers to look for when selecting the most flavorful and sweetest nectarines.
 Freckles are lovely and it turns out on nectarines, they are sun spots.
 Notice the small spots on the nectarine on the right.
 These sun spots are an indication the nectarine has had more sun exposure which translates into the nectarine building more sugars making it sweeter.

 Another marker for the sweetest nectarine in the pile is the area around the stem.
 If the stem area is pale yellow or has green, it means the nectarine isn’t ripe yet.
 If the area surrounding the stem are has developed color, it is an indication that the nectarine is ripe.
 While the nectarine on the left has beautiful color and is super smooth, it won’t be as sweet and flavorful as the one on the left with its sun spots and fully developed stem area.
 The other indication is of course how soft or hard they are, but too much touching bruises the fruit, so best to look first, select and be a little patient until they are ready to eat.